 SAFE is the Security & Airport Safety Enforcement program.
 The SAFE program is designed to promote the safety and security of the airport through the enforcement of LAX Rules and Regulations, LAX Airport Security Program and applicable Code of Federal Regulations, State of California regulations and City of Los Angeles regulations.

-The SAFE Program is going thru a major re-write.
-The new program will be more clearly defined and will include pre-determined penalties for most instances so badge holders can know what to expect.
+The SAFE Program went thru an extensive re-write on June 01.
+2019.
+The new program is more clearly defined and includes pre-determined penalties for most instances so badge holders can know what to expect.

 The airport is a congested and dynamic environment with numerous hazards.
 This change seeks to increase the safety and security of the airport by identifying badge holders that pose an increased risk to themselves or others.

-The current citations will remain on file and may be taken into consideration during hearings.
-However, since the program is implementing a new penalty system, all badge holders will start June 1, 2019 with “0” points towards the pre-determined penalty system (please refer to the table below).
+All citations remain on file and may be taken into consideration during hearings.
+However, since the SAFE program implemented a new penalty system, all badge holders started June 1, 2019 with “0” points towards the pre-determined penalty system (please refer to the table below).

 |Point Threshold||Associated Penalties||Badge Suspension Period|